Optimizing the Communication-Accuracy Trade-off in Federated Learning with Rate-Distortion Theory: Method

 \subsection{Rate--Distortion Optimization}

-With the per-client encoder algorithm determined, we aim to achieve the desired trade-off between total bitrate and final model performance by controlling the client's quantization parameters.
-For example, we may wish to optimize the performance of the model (e.g., final accuracy), given that the total rate $R$ stay below an acceptable bitrate budget $B$:
+With the encoder algorithm determined, we aim to achieve the desired trade-off between total bitrate and final model performance by controlling the quantization parameters.
+For example, we may wish to optimize the performance of the model (e.g., final accuracy), such that the total rate $R$ is below an acceptable bitrate budget $B$: